riccardoscalco/glsl-rodrigues-rotation/readme.md

-# glsl-gcd
+# glsl-rodrigues-rotation

-Glsl implementation of the Rodrigues's rotation formula, an efficient algorithm for rotating a vector in space given an axis and angle of rotation (https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).
+Glsl implementation of the Rodrigues's rotation formula.
+An efficient algorithm for rotating a vector in space, given an axis and angle of rotation (https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).

 ## Install